toandang45/toandang45/README.md

 I work mainly with Python to build **data-driven and backend systems**,
 with hands-on experience in backend development and system infrastructure.

-**Tech stack:** Python, SQL, Django, FastAPI, Flask, Selenium
+**Tech stack:** Python, SQL, Django, FastAPI, Flask, Selenium,...

-My favorite pinned project is **Tesla Stock Forecasting**,
-where I apply time-series analysis and data processing techniques.

-**Outside of work:**
-☕ coffee lover · ⚽ football · 🌍 global news
+☕ coffee lover